BigPay vs Wise Comparison for Malaysia 2023

 SafetyFully regulated and licensedFully regulated and licensed

-• Rates: Wise uses the mid-market rate, whereas BigPay offers competitive exchange rates.
+• Exchange rates: Wise uses the mid-market rate, whereas BigPay offers competitive exchange rates.

 • Service: Wise offers multilingual service in a range of languages, with support via chat, email and phone.
 BigPay is only in English and customer service online can be reached via email or in-app chat.